bitrise-io/bitrise/_docs/step-development-guideline.md

   - name: xcode
 ```

-Currently the only one `check_only` dependency is `xcode`.
+Currently, the only supported `check_only` dependency is `xcode`.

-Other dependencies needs to be installed and check during the step run time or using other steps.
+Other dependencies need to be installed and checked while the step is running or using other steps.

 ## Never depend on Environment Variables in your Step